A Game-Theoretic Approach for Hierarchical Epidemic Control: Solution Approach

-To search for the best strategy, we discretize the continuous strategy space and use grid search with tie-breaking (smaller policy impact) to recover the optimum value.
-However, in the experiments shown Figure~\ref{fig:closedalpha}, we observe that our approximation of the infection cost is nearly linear.
-Although we have no guarantees, it is reasonable to ask whether the overall cost of a lowest-level player is almost convex in its policy (given the particular closed forms we use for the implementation and non-compliance costs) and hence whether we could use \textit{binary search} (i.e. the bisection methods) to speed up our BRD.
-Figure~\ref{fig:run_time} shows the run-time of a two-level game for $n_2 = 10$ to $100$ players in the second level when we replace the grid search in the lowest level with the binary search under a symmetric setting (i.e. equal populations and symmetric transport matrix in level 2).
-In those experiments, we all find the PSPNEs with $\epsilon_2 = 0$.
-Binary search yields same results as grid search, but is more efficient.
+To search for the best-response strategy (an optimization problem), we discretized the continuous strategy space of each agent, i.e., the interval $[0,1]$, and used grid search with tie-breaking (smaller policy impact) to recover the optimum value.
+We also investigated empirically whether we could use \textit{binary search} (i.e. the bisection method) for best response computation at the lowest level of the game to speed up BRD with low loss in accuracy, although there is no guarantee since the overall cost of a lowest-level player is not convex (but could still be ``almost'' convex).
+Figure~\ref{fig:run_time_grid_binary} shows run-times of Algorithm~\ref{alg:ne} in the compliant, symmetric setting (i.e., a two-level game described in Section~\ref{sec:eqbm_select}, with equal populations and a symmetric transport matrix as in the experiments of Section~\ref{sec:infec}) as the function of the number of States ranging from $10$ to $100$ when we replace the grid search in the second level with binary search.
+In all these comparison experiments, grid search finds PSPNE with $\epsilon_2 = 0$; binary search yields the same results (i.e., finds an exact equilibrium), but is more efficient.